MHickey2/EssenChelle-Oils/README.md

  ## Credits <a name="credits"></a>

  All images on the site were sourced in Pexels, the initial template for the essential oil and massage oil bottles were sourced in freepics.
 These templates were used in photoshop in combination with a brand created with [LogoMaker](https://www.logomaker.com/) to create customised images with the essenchelle brand, to add authenticity to the website.
 The Doterra essential oil images were found on the Pexel's site, but they were referenced in the product description.
+A number of the Oil Burners were souced on a shopping site.

  The logo and Favicon were built with the online tools: [LogoMaker](https://www.logomaker.com/) and [Favicon.io](https://favicon.io/)

  The Project began with the basic code used in the 'Boutique Ado' walkthrough Project, but was modified according to my own needs within the Project.
 As the Project developed, I sought out various Tutorials and consulted documentation for Django and Stripe.
+I also used some code from the Blog Walkthrough from Project 4.

  I also used the following online resources: